ccoenraets/phonegap-workshop/readme.md

     </widget>
     ```
 2. If you used the GitHub approach, sync with GitHub and click the **Update Code** button in PhoneGap Build.
-   If you sed the zip file approach, zip up zip up your phonegap-workshop directory and upload the new version to PhoneGap Build
+   If you used the zip file approach, zip up your phonegap-workshop directory and upload the new version to PhoneGap Build

 ## Part 3: Using Native Notification ##